What makes for high performance team building?

 I have never heard of and others that possess such detail that it will require numerous calls and trips to the store before finding the precise item the teacher requires.

 It is the same of teams.
-There are requirements for creating high performance teams, some of which will require extra effort to understand, to develop and acquire, but in the end, there will be a sense of accomplishment that the team is now ready to achieve great things, just as the beginning of the school year promises for my well-prepared sons.
+There are requirements for creating necessary high performance teams, some of which will require extra effort to understand, to develop and acquire, but in the end, there will be a sense of accomplishment that the team is now ready to achieve great things, just as the beginning of the school year promises for my well-prepared sons.

 Questions about high performance teams have been around for a while, but recently, organizations are increasingly inquiring more about them.
 “What is the difference in a high performance team and a say, a “regular” team?
 What makes for a high performance team?
 The questions continue to be asked, and as such, we advance the following towards a possible answer.